Social Security Disability for COVID-19 in Michigan

 That means the main requirement for a coronavirus disability claim is showing that you have lasting damage to your health that makes working impossible.

 If you’ve been harmed in the COVID-19 pandemic, leaving you struggling with new health problems, disability benefits can provide financial relief, restoring some peace and stability to your life.

 During the worst public health crisis most of us have ever seen, the disability lawyers at the Levine Benjamin Law Firm want to help you.

-For over 55 years, Levine Benjamin has helped over 80,000 people win benefits in Detroit, Toledo, Flint, Lansing, Grand Rapids and all across Michigan.
+For over 55 years, Levine Benjamin has helped over 80,000 people win benefits in Toledo, Traverse City and across Michigan and Ohio.

 From applying to appealing, we help you every step of the way.

 What would you like to do?

 Long-Term Effects of COVID-19 that Could Qualify for Disability Benefits

 Reports about COVID-19 suggest several possible long-term health problems of the type that could qualify you for disability benefits if your case is severe enough and expected to last at least a year.